lowmess/lowmess.com/src/pages/blog/fetch-with-timeout/index.md

 }
 ```

 Using the function is fairly straightforward.
-Because the callbacks can be slightly unweildy, I tend to define them outside of the function parameters, but you could absolutely define them inline if desired.
+Because we return `fetch` directly, we can use it in much the same way; the only change should be the addition of a third paramater (our `time` argument) and the extra error handling we discussed above.

 ```js
 // This example _always_ logs the error, because I'm telling httpstat.us to wait